defensibleltd/defensible_landing/landing/static/notes3.md

   * It's not actually clear as it just says "Microsoft" in places (Pg.23)
 * Open Source IPAM?
 (Which one: Netbox, NPIP, phpIPAM?)

-**Note:** There's a lot to dig in to in the IDC report but I challenge the familiarity with the term "DDI"!
+**Note:** There's a lot to dig in to in the IDC report ("Men & Mice SMB DDI Survey") but I would challenge the familiarity with the term "DDI" (especially at the lower end of the market, love to see a breakdown on that one!)

 **Note_II:** The IDC report is also not clear what facets of security relate to DDI?
 IR(Inicident Response), IP enrichment, micro-segmentation/policy enforcement, general SSoT/SoR?